 Beyond what an obituary can accomplish emotionally, an obituary also has logistic importance, as it acts as an official notice of death that lets the community know of a loss.
 Historically, this communication of a death would happen via newspaper, where a family member would pay a newspaper several hundred dollars to publish an obituary and obituaries would be listed on an obituary section of the paper.
-However, on Wonderful Life, you can write and publish an obituary online when you create a free online memorial website for a loved one.
+However, on Ever Loved, you can write and publish an obituary online when you create a free online memorial website for a loved one.
 In addition to acting as a death announcement, an obituary can also be used to communicate service, burial, and memorial information and prescribe ways to donate to a cause, send flowers, volunteer, and help the bereaved.

 An obituary is also a final tribute to a life well-lived, as it briefly recounts a loved one’s life as a short biography.
 It can be used to portray the arch of a loved ones life – from birth, through life, and arriving at death – and provide a symbolic closure to a person’s story.

 Here’s a step-by-step guide on how to write an obituary.
 We've also written a few obituary templates for you in case you need to write your own.
 We hope this obituary writing help can provide you with the tools you need to honor a loved one while also following traditional practices.

 Writing a death announcement in the first paragraph serves the purpose of letting the community know the details surrounding the loss of a loved one.
 Typically included in a death announcement are a loved one’s name, age, and place of residence, along with the time and place of death.

 When writing a death announcement, it is common to use any of the following phrases: